 Faces in the fire – Chinese New Year in rural Nantong

 The paper faces of Mao and Qin Shi blacken and deform as fire takes the bills.
-I never knew burning money to be so beautiful, even though this money is fake, burned to honour ancestors.
-Eva’s dad twists the poke and turns over more unburned ghost money (冥纸 Míng zhǐ) into the flames.
-Half an […]
+Even though this money is fake, I never knew burning money to be so beautiful — it feels like a rebellious act.
+Eva’s dad twists the poke and turns over more unburned ghost money (冥纸 Míng zhǐ) into the […]

 I loved plenty of crime novels — Devotion of Suspect X, Journey under the Midnight Sun, In the Woods by Tana French, and several Agatha Christie stories as well as Lee Child, some Stephen King — and I’m now reading The Chestnut Man.
 The main thing I noticed, though, is that even when I absolutely […]